 Tracing the roots of Odfjell Drilling

 Odfjell Drilling can trace its roots back a century, to the formation of a number of private companies by the Odfjell family in 1914.
 Initially these businesses were focused on transporting timber and operating dry cargo vessels.
 However, since 1937, when the first small chemical tanker was built, Odfjell began the process of continually increasing its focus on the transportation of specialised cargoes, mainly chemicals and liquid gases.
-Today the company is known as JO Tankers and is the third largest chemical tanker transportation company in the world.
 In 1969/70 Odfjell expanded into the offshore drilling market.

 1969/70: Development of a new semi-submersible, self-propelled drilling platform.
 The result became known as the H-3 platform – a design that was taken over by the Aker Group and became the world’s most famous semi-submersible design, with a total of 28 units built.
 Odfjell participated in the building of 10 H-3 rigs and held part ownership in seven vessels.